fellipec/YuriTweetDeleter/docs/index.md

 # How to use

+When opening the application for the first time, you need to authenticate with Twitter.
+Click on [this link](auth.md) for instructions about that.

-The first step is to download your Twitter archive.
+You will need to download your Twitter archive.
 You can request it on [this link](https://twitter.com/settings/account).
 It may take some time for the Twitter process it.

 Once you get the file, unzip it.
 You will need the file named `tweets.csv`